Quantum state reduction of general initial states through spontaneous unitarity violation: Multiple random variables

 The hierarchy introduced by the powers of $\eta$ that is necessary to establish Born's rule implies an arbitrary choice for which pointer state is associated with which power of $\eta$.
 Although this choice does not influence the final state statistics, it does determine the finite-time dynamics and there is no clear physical reason to favour one choice over any other.
 In the next section, we will introduce an alternative hierarchy that results in a symmetric form of the time evolution generator, as well as a greatly reduced number of stochastic variables.

 Despite these caveats, Eq.~\eqref{Eq:thetadotNNall}, or equivalently, Eq.~\eqref{Eq:Nrvfinal}, does define a model for DQSR starting from an $N$-state superposition in the initial state.
-The spontaneous breakdown of unitarity takes place in a time scaling with $\eta^{N-2} \epsilon \mathcal{N}$, so that the collapse process is effective for a vanishingly small non-unitary perturbation in the thermodynamic limit $\mathcal{N}\to\infty$.
-Moreover, the stable end states of the quantum state reduction are given by the symmetry-breaking pointer states, and Born's rule statistics emerge spontaneously in the process, using $N$ independent random variables, each of which is chosen from a state-independent, uniform distribution.
+The spontaneous breakdown of unitarity now takes place in a time scaling with $\eta^{N-2} \epsilon \mathcal{N}$.
+As in the previous section, the collapse process is effective for a vanishingly small non-unitary perturbation in the thermodynamic limit $\mathcal{N}\to\infty$ and the stable end states are given by symmetry-breaking pointer states.
+This time, Born's rule statistics emerge spontaneously using $N$ independent random variables, each of which is chosen from a state-independent, uniform distribution.

 The emergence of stable pointer states and Born's rule can be verified numerically, as shown in figure~\ref{fig3}.
 Panel \ref{fig3}(b) illustrates an individual instance of the time evolution generated by Eq.~\eqref{Eq:thetadotNNall}.
 The deviations of the statistics from Born's rule obtained from the ensemble average over many iterations are shown in figure~\ref{fig3}(c) to converge to zero as the hierarchy parameter $\eta$ decreases after approaching the continuum limit.
 Further details of the numerical simulations may be found in Appendix.\ref{app:numerics}.